 The system then reports the current call quality as the most frequent call quality in those last 3 windows.
 If all time windows report a different quality, then any of the three qualities may be indicated.

-For completed calls, the system looks at packet loss and jitter in both directions (Tx and Rx) over multiple 20 second time windows throughout the call and calculates the call quality per window.
+For completed calls, the system looks at packet loss in both directions (Tx and Rx) over multiple 20 second time windows throughout the call and calculates the call quality per window.
 It then reports the overall call quality as the average call quality of those windows.

 The system also provides a graphical representation of the participant's call quality over the duration of the call.